rschristopher/ischristtrue.com/src/truth.md

  which is the same as saying there is no such thing as truth.

-Even the strong rationalists with their weapons of reason and empiricism, will shrink in their seats when confronted with a fundamental question -- *what is the meaning of life?* --
+Even the strong rationalists, with their weapons of reason and empiricism, will shrink in their seats when confronted with a fundamental question -- *what is the meaning of life?* --